Spiritual Meaning of Seeing Mythical Creatures in a Dream: Insights

 What is the spiritual meaning of mythical creatures in dreams in Christianity?

 Christian symbolism treats mythical creatures contextually.
 Dragons often represent spiritual opposition or evil (per Revelation 12).
 Angels carry divine messages.
 Phoenix-like imagery can relate to resurrection themes.
-What matters is whether the creature feels like a threat or a messenger — and what action, if any, you take toward it in the dream.
+What matters is whether the creature feels like a threat or a messenger, and what action you take toward it in the dream.

 What does seeing an unknown creature in a dream mean in Islam?